kantord/LibreLingo/README.md

 If you are interested in contributing to course development, please fill the following form: https://danielkantor196881.typeform.com/to/V00Paz.
 The project is in a very early stage right now, so you might not be able to contribute right away.
 Your work will be released in this GitHub repository and you will show up as a contributor here.

 ### Contribute to software development
 If you are interested in writing code for LibreLingo, you can simply start submitting pull requests.
-You can also use this form to get in touch: https://danielkantor196881.typeform.com/to/jTe9jX.
+You can also use this form to get in touch: https://danielkantor196881.typeform.com/to/jTe9jX. **You don't _need_ to fill this form.
+You can just start submitting issues and pull requests if your wish!**

 ### Other forms of contribution
 You can help LibreLingo by testing it and submitting feature requests or bug reports: https://github.com/kantord/LibreLingo/issues/new.
 If you want to get in touch, you can simply the contacts on [my GitHub profile](https://github.com/kantord).